DB Node Installation

 The PostgreSQL database server must be installed and configured.
 Follow the installation procedure for this, noting any prerequisites.

-At least version 13 of the PostgreSQL server is required for the N2SIP platform.
+At least version 15 of the PostgreSQL server is expected for the N2SIP platform.

 DBMaintain